 Carbon Dioxide (CO2) Extraction

-Carbon dioxide (CO2) extraction uses carbon dioxide, the same chemical that we breathe on a daily basis.
+Carbon dioxide (CO2) extraction uses carbon dioxide, the same chemical that we breathe daily.
 It’s the most popular method for extracting CBD.
 CO2 extraction is not a new process; it’s been widely used to decaffeinate coffee beans, extract spices, and remove nicotine from tobacco.

 There are two CO2 extraction methods: supercritical and subcritical.
-Both rely on the use of pressurized carbon dioxide to act as a solvent, pulling CBD and other beneficial ingredients out of hemp plant material, after which the CO2 is depressurized and returns back into its gas form.
+Both use pressurized carbon dioxide as a solvent, pulling CBD and other beneficial ingredients out of hemp plant material, after which the CO2 is depressurized and returns to its gas form.

 CO2 extraction is considered a sustainable and eco-friendly option.
-The CO2 used during the extraction process can be recaptured each time for later use, doesn’t leave behind any harmful residue, and is completely non-toxic and renewable.
+The CO2 used during extraction can be recaptured each time for later use, doesn’t leave any harmful residue, and is completely non-toxic and renewable.

 Supercritical CO2 Extraction

-Supercritical CO2 extraction uses high pressures and temperatures to make carbon dioxide behave as both a gas and liquid at the same time: what’s called a supercritical fluid.
-This makes it a very efficient solvent and is the most common way of doing CO2 extraction.
+Supercritical CO2 extraction uses high pressures and temperatures to make carbon dioxide behave as both a gas and liquid simultaneously: what’s called a supercritical fluid.
+This makes it a very efficient solvent and is the most common way of performing CO2 extraction.

 Subcritical CO2 Extraction